SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 .# Abstract

-This document specifies a 'RESTful transport for EPP' (REPP) with the aim of improving the efficiency and interoperability of EPP.
+This document specifies a 'RESTful transport for EPP' (REPP) with the goal of enabling the development of a stateless and scaleable EPP service.

 This document includes a mapping of [@!RFC5730] EPP commands to an RESTful HTTP based interface.
 Existing semantics and mappings as defined in [@!RFC5731], [@!RFC5732] and [@!RFC5733] are largely retained and reusable in RESTful EPP.

-REPP allows for a stateless server implementation, no session data is maintained on the EPP server, this allows for a better scalable EPP service by enabling load balancing at the per request level.
+Session details are not maintained on the server, allowing for a more scalable EPP service by enabling load balancing at the request level instead of the session level as described in [@!RFC5734].

 {mainmatter}